-

 set analytics profile

-command. - dataFormatFile: The file that contains the details of what data in transaction log must be exported and in which format.
-Each endpoint expects JSON payload to be encoded in a specific format.
-For Splunk, the format is defined in the
+dataFormatFile: The file that defines the data to be exported in the transaction log and the required format.
+Each endpoint expects the JSON payload to be encoded in a specific format.
+For Splunk, this format is specified in the

 splunk_format.txt